 Using backlinks from directories, paid links, etc.

-Link building is an important part of B2B SEO, but be aware of what sites you are getting to create your backlinks.
-When creating backlinks you want to make sure they are from credible sources and will help improve your SEO.
+Link building is an important part of SEO, but be aware of what sites you are getting to create your backlinks.
+You want to make sure they are from credible sources and will help improve your SEO.
 Always avoid purchasing paid links, generic directories and linking to your site in comments or sites where you can push out articles with no editorial review.
 Google penalizes these link building strategies.

 Posting unfocused, non-strategic “link bait”

 It’s important to keep your site content and links focused and relevant to your site.
 While content strategy and content marketing continue to remain a point of investment, some sites are still investing in non-strategic “link bait” strategies.

 So what is “link bait”?
 It’s developing content designed to grab attention and encourage viewers to click.
 The majority of the time the content is unrelated and solely meant to generate clicks and drive traffic.
 An example would be posting an article called “10 Ways Cats Can Suck the Life Out of You.”